 After successfully completing the courses at WMI and Transport Canada oral exam, you can act as:

-- Master on any vessel of less than 60 gross tonnage of a type, tonnage, area and period of operation specified on the certificate engages on a Near Coastal, Class 2 or Sheltered waters voyage(s).
+- Master on any vessel less than 60 gross tonnage of a type, tonnage, area and period of operation specified on the certificate and engaging on Near Coastal, Class 2 or Sheltered Waters voyage(s).

 Western Maritime Institute’s Master Limited Certificate of Competency is made up of the following courses: